davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 before beginning graduate school in 1936, was looking for something to do.
 So he penned "On Computable Numbers", in which he gave a precise definition of what he called "automatic machines".
-He then sent the paper to Alonzo Church, his future dissertation director, thinking Church might find it interesting.
+He then sent the paper to Alonzo Church -- the inventor of the lambda calculus, and Turing's future dissertation director -- thinking Church might find it interesting.
 Church immediately saw the significance of what had been done.
-To his credit, Church went out of his way to make sure Turing got acknowledged for his discovery.
-He wrote a review of Turing's paper in _The Journal of Symbolic Logic_ in the spring of 1937, in which he coined the term "Turing Machines":
+To his credit, Church went out of his way to make sure Turing got acknowledged for his discovery, despite the fact that Church had already published a formally equivalent result months earlier.
+He wrote a very generous review of Turing's paper in _The Journal of Symbolic Logic_ in the spring of 1937, in which he coined the term "Turing Machines":